 The variety of colors is wider than ever before, but you shouldn’t be afraid to experiment with them.
 If you fail the first time, all you need to do is to apply a new coat of paint, this time using different color scheme.

-If you are still wondering what color to rely on, you can go through some online magazines or give a closer look on online galleries.
+If you are still wondering what color to rely on, you can go through some online magazines or give a closer look at online galleries.
 Note what are the main colors which you see there, and try to implement them into your very own kitchen.